The State of the Art

 Suppose you don’t know what a device is for; not only that, but you also ignore the idea behind it since it only applies to the object that is its final receptacle.
 As if you were to pick up a smartphone, destroy it, and judge it only by the “intrinsic usefulness” of the materials that compose it.

-The need for this “magic pill” is perennial in the neophyte’s mind.
-Indeed it is precisely the abandonment of this delusional research that marks the border with the age of disclosure: when one begins to understand, then one feels the reverse compulsion to re-read the books already read.
-Let me open a parenthesis here.
-The legend of the secret manuscript written by the secret brotherhood headed by the secret master was the classical system and the quintessential cultural and social substratum on which the exchanges between alchemists were based.
-Who basically behaved like collectors: “I own the manuscript of Master X, and if you have the manuscript of Master Y, we can exchange them so that we will have a special bond.”
-They knew the two manuscripts were similar and analogous in lies and truth.
-Still, only a slight difference in the words, examples, or symbols was enough to make the alchemist “think” and generate new knowledge.
-Then the manuscripts and books piled up in monstrous collections, so vast that they couldn’t be consulted in a single lifetime.
+The legend of the secret manuscript written by the secret brotherhood headed by the secret master represented the quintessential cultural and social substratum on which the exchanges between alchemists were based.
+Who basically behaved like collectors: “I own the manuscript of Master X, and if you have Master Y’s papers, we can exchange them so that we will have a special bond”.
+Both knew that the two documents were similar in allegories and omissions.
+Still, only a slight difference in the words, examples, or symbols was enough to make the alchemists ‘think’ and generate new knowledge.
+Then notes and books piled up in monstrous collections, so vast that they couldn’t be consulted in a single lifetime.